erpc-io/eRPC/README.md

  * Enable marking an Rpc object as server-only.
 Such an Rpc object can bypass packet loss detection code in the event loop.
  * Optimize mem-copies using `rte_memcpy`.
+ * Create session objects from a hugepage-backed pool to reduce TLB misses.
  * The first packet size limit should be much smaller than MTU to improve RTT measurement accuracy (e.g., it could be around 256 bytes).
 This will need many changes, mostly to code that uses TTr::kMaxDataPerPkt.